Introduction

 3.2 GPS & Mapping

-- Routes: Plan your trolling paths or navigation tracks
+- Routes: Plan your trolling paths with ease.

 - Charts:

-- BlueChart® g3: Coastal charts with Auto Guidance and tide stations
+- BlueChart® g3: Provides coastal charts, Auto Guidance, and tide stations.

 3.3 Screen Size & Resolution